to The Official

 I was flying.
 In Heaven.
 I had gotten what actors wanted to get – work!
 The story of filming the commercial is one for another time ...

-When I got back from the West Coast (my first time farther west than Chicago!), complete with a nice tan and some sun burn, and a note from my dad – a doctor – excusing me due to a very bad case of flu, I was called in to the President’s office, where I found the Dean, and my councilor.
+When I got back from the West Coast (I'd never been farther west than Chicago!), with a really nice tan, and a note from my dad – a doctor – excusing me due to a very bad case of flu, I was called in to the President’s office, where I found the Dean, and my councilor.
 They didn’t take much time to tell me that because of going to California, and working in the field (the Academy had a rule that no student could work as an actor while still in classes!), I was not going to be invited back for the second and final year.
 I could finish the first year, though.

 As an aside, what kind of school penalizes its students for working in the field the school is teaching?
 That made no sense to me at all!